Saint Paul, Minnesota: History

 The year 1858 saw more than 1,000 steamboats service Saint Paul, making it a gateway for settlers to the Minnesota frontier or Dakota Territory.
 Geography was a primary reason the city became a transportation hub.
 The location was the last good point to land riverboats coming upriver due to the river valley's topography.
 For a time, Saint Paul was called "The Last City of the East".
 Fort Snelling was important to Saint Paul from the start.
 Direct access from Saint Paul did not happen until the 7th bridge was built in 1880.
 Before that, there was a cable ferry crossing dating to at latest the 1840s.
 Once streetcars appeared, a new bridge to Saint Paul was built in 1904.
 Until the town built its first jail the fort's brig served Saint Paul.
 Industrialist James J. Hill founded his railroad empire in Saint Paul.
 The Great Northern Railway and the Northern Pacific Railway were both headquartered in Saint Paul until they merged with the Burlington Northern.
 Today they are part of the BNSF Railway.

 On August 20, 1904, severe thunderstorms and tornadoes damaged hundreds of downtown buildings, causing $1.78 million ($ million today) in damages and ripping spans from the High Bridge.
 During the 1960s, in conjunction with urban renewal, Saint Paul razed neighborhoods west of downtown for the creation of the interstate freeway system.
 From 1959 to 1961, the Rondo neighborhood was demolished for the construction of Interstate 94.
 The loss of that African American enclave brought attention to racial segregation and unequal housing in northern cities.
 The annual Rondo Days celebration commemorates the African American community.

 Downtown Saint Paul had skyscraper-building booms beginning in the 1970s.
 Because the city center is directly beneath the flight path into the airport across the river there is a height restriction for all construction.
 The tallest buildings, such as Galtier Plaza (Jackson and Sibley Towers), The Pointe of Saint Paul condominiums, and the city's tallest building, Wells Fargo Place (formerly Minnesota World Trade Center), were constructed in the late 1980s.
 In the 1990s and 2000s, the tradition of bringing new immigrant groups to the city continued.
 As of 2004, nearly 10% of the city's population were recent Hmong immigrants from Vietnam, Laos, Cambodia, Thailand, and Myanmar.
 Saint Paul is the location of the Hmong Archives.

+Operation Metro Surge, a Department of Homeland Security operation involving United States Immigration and Customs Enforcement (ICE) and United States Customs and Border Protection (CBP), began in December 2025, focused on detaining and deporting undocumented immigrants.
+Initially targeting Minneapolis and Saint Paul, between 2,000 and 3,000 agents deployed in the state.
+Activists took trainings to observe and record ICE actions.
+In January 2026, federal officers killed Renée Good and Alex Pretti in Minneapolis.
+Tens of thousands engaged in mostly peaceful protests.
+Legal challenges were filed to stop the large-scale deployment of ICE agents.